Klortho/gene-protein-tool/README.md

 * Work on display page

+* Modularize the templates, so that there's only one `base`, that provides the overall styles and JS, and others just insert the content.

 * Edge cases:
     * queries that return no genes
     * genes that have no proteins (e.g. 106144534)